AUSAXS/AUSAXS/README.md

 Another article documenting the rigidbody optimizer is currently under development.

 _This project is licenced under the GNU Lesser General Public Licence v3.0.
-Alternative licencing arrangements can be discussed upon request.
 Supported by grant 1026-00209B from the Independent Research Fund Denmark._